Call of Duty: Warzone has initially gained popularity, but there are still tricky problems for Activision about this game’s long-term survival.

-Call of Duty: Warzone, the latest (or also called standalone game mode) battle royale game from Activision has officially been released.
+Call of Duty: Warzone, the latest (or also called standalone game mode) battle royale game from Activision, has officially been released.
 Needless to talk about the hotness of Call of Duty, especially in the fiery multiplayer battlefield that has been so attractive to gamers for decades.
 But the launch of Call of Duty: Warzone at this time provides opportunities and challenges for a billion-dollar brand like Call of Duty?
-Will Warzone continue the success of COD or will it stop running hot?
+Will Warzone continue the success of COD, or will it stop running hot?

-It is true that Free to Play titles such as League of Legends or Fortnite are easy to access and possess huge numbers of players.
+It is true that Free to Play titles such as League of Legends or Fortnite are easy to access and possess vast numbers of players.
 No need to spend money to buy, all you have to do is download the game and enjoy, of course, not mentioning loot box or microtransaction.

 The most typical is Apex Legends, another Free to Play battle royale game launched early last year.
-Launched quietly on the day of publication without any aggressive marketing campaign, Apex Legends attracted tens of millions of gamers to register the game in a very short time.
-According to the developer Respawn Entertainment, instead of promoting the game, why not just launch the game and let players try it out, which is extremely accurate when the quality of Apex Legends is impressive enough.
+Launched quietly on the day of publication without any aggressive marketing campaign, Apex Legends attracted tens of millions of gamers to register the game in a short time.
+According to the developer Respawn Entertainment, instead of promoting the game, why not just launch the game and let players try it out, which is exceptionally accurate when the quality of Apex Legends is impressive enough.
 The majority of gamers enjoy it.